Damounet/AngularCucumberTesting/cucumber/features/README.md

 	    When I press the ‘cappuccino’ button
 	    And I put ‘0.50’€ in the machine
-	    Then I can see that the ‘cappuccino’ is prepared And I can drink it
+	    Then I can see that the ‘cappuccino’ is prepared And I can drink my 'cappuccino'

 	Scenario : I select a latte on the coffee machine and I get it Given I am in my office